cksidharthan/docker-projects/README.md

 ## DOCKER IMAGES
-This repository contains below mentioned docker images
+This repository contains dockerfiles for below

 ### MongoDB - (centos)